aces/Loris/modules/imaging_uploader/test/TestPlan.md

       the Number Of MincCreated and Number Of MincInserted columns, then check that the Number Of MincCreated column has a clickable link that takes the user to the MRI violations page, displaying the violated scans of this upload.
     [Manual Testing]
 13. Go to the Candidate Profile page and search for the CandID of the candidate to which the scan belongs.
-Make sure that column scan done is set to yes.
+Ensure that column scan done is set to yes.
 Click on the 'Yes' link and verify that it takes you to the Imaging Browser page with all the valid scans for this candidate loaded in the result table.
     [Manual Testing]
 14. Go in the profile details for the candidate found in step 13 and go into the visit table.
 Check that the MR Scan done column is set to 'Yes' for the visit at which the scan was done.
-Click on the Yes link and make sure you are taken to the Imaging Browser page with the valid scans performed for that candidate at that visit loaded in the result table.
+Click on the Yes link and ensure you are taken to the Imaging Browser page with the valid scans performed for that candidate at that visit loaded in the result table.
     [Manual Testing]